mundschenk-at/check-wp-requirements/README.md

 ## Requirements

-*   PHP 5.2.0 or above
+*   PHP 5.6.0 or above
-*   WordPress 4.6 or higher (for proper translations).
+*   WordPress 5.2 or higher.

 ## Installation